 Join fellow saxophonists for a special retreat that nourishes your artistry from the inside out.
-Set in a serene retreat center in Northern California, the program includes daily wellness practices, breathwork, rehearsals, group inquiry time, and chef-prepared meals.
-It concludes with the Saxophone Night, part of the highly anticipated One Heart Virtuoso Series, held in the acoustically rich Sudhana Recital Hall, designed by the personal architect of jazz legend Dave Brubeck.
+Set in a serene retreat center in Northern California, the program includes daily wellness practices, breathwork, rehearsals, group inquiry time, and chef-prepared vegetarian meals.
+It concludes with the highly anticipated One Heart Virtuoso Series, held in the acoustically rich Sudhana Recital Hall.

 The retreat also offers a unique opportunity to cultivate positive, supportive relationships among value-aligned saxophonists.